lilive/Freeplane-Jumper/README.md

 ---

+`[1]` Use IDLE time to cache plain text of the nodes
 `[1]` [Improve performances with very big maps](https://sourceforge.net/p/freeplane/discussion/758437/thread/e7b4594c02/?page=1&limit=25#d3aa)
 `[1]` Add an option for the maximum results number
 `[1]` [Compatibility with new Freeplane feature Jump In / Jump Out](https://github.com/lilive/Freeplane-Jumper/issues/11)
 `[1]` [Improve truncation method](https://github.com/lilive/Freeplane-Jumper/issues/12): better use of space when displaying the results
+`[1]` Do not modify the Freeplane locations history, except by adding the selected node in the search results (currently Jumper modify this history when the user browse the results list).
+This way, it will be always possible to jump back to the previous node with one `Freeplane > Navigate > Go backward` command.
 `[1]` Update code comments
 `[1]` Mouse: click a result to see him (like up/dwn arrows), double click to select it and close Jumper.
 [Ref](https://sourceforge.net/p/freeplane/discussion/758437/thread/8ea365816c/#238d/a26a).
 Add an option to activate this behavior (selected by default).
 Add a tooltip that explain this behavior.
 `[2]` Allow to explore hierarchy, while browsing results, with the left and right keys